 The significant employees expected to contribute significantly to the business other than the executive officers are Josephine C. Subido, Chief Accountant, Isagani C. Sulapas, Finance and Administrative Manager, Roberto Mabini, Chief Geologist, and Ray Tailan, Geologist.

 Family Relationships

 Mr. Bryan U. Yap, Director and Vice President, is the son of the Chairman and Chief Executive Officer, Mr. Felipe U. Yap.
-Mr. Patrick K. Yap is the nephew of the Chairman.
+Mr. Patrick K. Yap is the nephew of Mr. Felipe U. Yap.